cCody34/nc-news/README.md

 .env.test

 These files should assign PGDATABASE to the correct database (for an example look in .env-example), database_name_here should be nc_news for .env.development and nc_news_test for .env.test

+## Node and Postgres versions
+The minimum required node version to run this project is 6.9.0/

+The minimum required postgres version to run this project is 8.0.